use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/mapping.md

     }

     impl MyContract {
-        /// Constructor that initializes the contract with an empty mapping.
+        /// Constructor to initialize the contract with an empty mapping.
         #[ink(constructor, payable)]
         pub fn new() -> Self {
             let balances = Mapping::default();